Parliamentary system: Parliamentary sovereignty

 A few parliamentary democracies such as the United Kingdom and New Zealand have weak or non-existent checks on the legislative power of their Parliaments, where any newly approved Act shall take precedence over all prior Acts.
 All laws are equally unentrenched, wherein judicial review may not outright annul nor amend them, as frequently occurs in other parliamentary systems like Germany.
 Whilst the head of state for both nations (Monarch, and or Governor General) has the de jure power to withhold assent to any bill passed by their Parliament, this check has not been exercised in Britain since the 1708 Scottish Militia Bill.

 Whilst both the UK and New Zealand have some Acts or parliamentary rules establishing supermajorities or additional legislative procedures for certain legislation, such as previously with the Fixed-term Parliaments Act 2011 (FTPA), these can be bypassed through the enactment of another that amends or ignores these supermajorities away, such as with the Early Parliamentary General Election Act 2019 – bypassing the 2/3rd supermajority required for an early dissolution under the FTPA -, which enabled the early dissolution for the 2019 general election.

 Metrics

 Parliamentarism metrics allow a quantitative comparison of the strength of parliamentary systems for individual countries.
 One parliamentarism metric is the Parliamentary Powers Index.

 Advantages

+Electoral Systems and Political Representation

+Before addressing the main points, it is important to begin by explaining the voting system.

+One of the first advantages of the British parliamentary system (which is the historic model of parliamentary systems) but directly illustrating the Westminster model is that the Prime Minister is the leader of the party that won the general election.

+As a result, the electoral majority produced at the polls becomes a parliamentary majority, which in turn provides political support for the government.

+This creates an organic fusion between Parliament and the executive, giving the Prime Minister strong democratic legitimacy and enabling greater efficiency in the implementation of policies.

+More broadly speaking, electoral systems in parliamentary regimes are proportional representation, mixed systems or majoritarian systems (like in the U.K).
+It offers a stronger political representation because governments emerge from parliament, citizens often feel their vote has a direct influence on who governs.

+PR systems in particular allow smaller parties and diverse viewpoints to be represented, promoting pluralism and inclusiveness.